 Garage & Basement Safety

 Garages and basements contain dangerous appliances that can harm an individual with dementia.
 A vital safety tip for dementia caregivers includes restricting access to weed trimmers, bikes, lawnmowers, snowblowers, and other large equipment.
 Keep these items out of reach or in a secured area.
-If an individual living with dementia is no longer able to drive, lock all vehicles.
-You may also want to consider covering or removing the vehicle to prevent accidents.
+If an individual living with dementia is no longer able to drive, a caregiver should lock each vehicle to prevent injury.
+You may also want to consider covering or removing the vehicle to prevent accidents and temptations to drive.

 5 Ways To Keep Individuals With Alzheimer’s & Dementia Safe at Home